darlinghq/darling-newlkm/README.md

     a. $(DSTROOT)/System/Library/Frameworks/Kernel.framework/Headers
     b. $(DSTROOT)/System/Library/Frameworks/Kernel.framework/PrivateHeaders
     c. $(DSTROOT)/usr/include/
+    d. $(DSTROOT)/System/DriverKit/usr/include/
-    d. $(DSTROOT)/System/Library/Frameworks/System.framework/PrivateHeaders
+    e. $(DSTROOT)/System/Library/Frameworks/System.framework/PrivateHeaders

 `Kernel.framework` is used by kernel extensions.\
 The `System.framework` and `/usr/include` are used by user level applications. \
+`/System/DriverKit/usr/include` is used by userspace drivers. \
 The header files in framework's `PrivateHeaders` are only available for ** Apple Internal Development **.

 The directory containing the header file should have a Makefile that creates the list of files that should be installed at different locations.
-If you are adding first header file in a directory, you will need to create Makefile similar to xnu/bsd/sys/Makefile.
+If you are adding the first header file in a directory, you will need to create Makefile similar to `xnu/bsd/sys/Makefile`.

 Add your header file to the correct file list depending on where you want to install it.
 The default locations where the header files are installed